leewtai/leewtai.github.io/usecases_data/gps_assasination/README.md

 loss, it will be treated as if I disappeared from the planet during those times, i.e.
 I cannot be bombed.

-I can only be bombed in transit.
+There are 2 exceptions: I can only be bombed in transit and you cannot bomb me in the first 5 minutes of transit.
 If I am stationary for over 2 minutes, you should consider that I am sheltered and safe.
+On the otherhand, since my summer schedule was irregular, my departure time each day varied wildly.
+You'll be given the timestamps and locations when I start moving each day (to and fro).
+Given this, you cannot bomb me in the first 5 minutes of my travel.

 I look forward to your assassination attempts!